As is unfortunately the case with many other health conditions, there are numerous misconceptions that surround ADHD.

-In general, girls aren’t as hyperactive or display as many behavioral issues compared to boys, so people often don’t recognize ADHD in girls.
+In general, young girls aren’t as likely to be as hyperactive as young boys or display as many behavioral issues compared to boys, so people often don’t recognize ADHD in girls.

 As a result, girls are

-The problem with this myth is that, because girls with ADHD often go untreated, their condition can progress, increasing issues with mood, anxiety, antisocial personality, and other comorbid disorders in adulthood.
+The problem with this myth is that, because girls with ADHD often go untreated, their condition can progress, increasing issues with:

 It’s for this reason that it’s really important to improve our ability to identify girls with ADHD and provide them with the support they need.